yh-cyber/csc111-proj-2/README.md

 # Bird Species Interaction Visualizer (Toronto 2025)

-An interactive graph-based visualization tool that models bird species interactions in Toronto (2025) using real-world biodiversity data from iNaturalist.

-This project was made for CSC111 at the University of Toronto.
+An interactive data visualization tool to model bird species interactions in Toronto based on geographic proximity and seasonal overlap, and visualized results through a network/graph-like interface.
+Integrated Python libraries including pandas, NetworkX, Matplotlib, and Tkinter to handle data processing, graph construction, and user interaction.
+Enhanced usability through features such as dynamic filtering, hover-based insights, and a searchable dropdown interface.

 ### Authors